complate/complate.github.io/content/what-is-jsx.md

 }
 ```

-This is a complate specific implementation detail: in other JSX implementations
+This is a complate-specific implementation detail: In other JSX implementations
-a user defined component could be a class, but the JSX spec itself does not make
+a user-defined component could be a class, but the JSX spec itself does not make
-any statement about what a user defined component is, other than that it should
+any statement about what a user-defined component is, other than that it should
 be in the scope of the application.

 ### Dealing with Boolean Parameters